xalinchi/Deep-Learning-WiFi-CSI/readme.md

-welcome to my project,let's do reserch togather.
+Welcome to my project！Let's do reserch togather.